Last Updated on June 24, 2022 by Jason Harris

 Literally hundreds of unique phrases from the New Testament are found throughout the Book of Mormon, written by Book of Mormon authors hundreds of years before they were originally written in the New Testament.
 Some Mormon apologists try to explain all of this away by stating there was an older common source the authors of both of these sets of writings were quoting from.
 There is no good evidence supporting these claims.

 Again, the highly sensitive test of chronology (as well as geographic limitations) appears to have been failed, effectively ruling out the possibility the work is what it claims to be.
+Negative results to highly sensitive tests or evidences effectively rule out truth claims.

 9. King James Translational Errors in the Book of Mormon